KarthikRIyer/swiftplot/README.md

 <img src="Tests/SwiftPlotTests/Reference/agg/_07_secondary_axis_line_chart.png" width="500">

-#### Displaying plots in Jupyter Notebook
+#### Displaying plots in a Jupyter Notebook

-You can display plots in Jupyter Notebook using only the AGGRenderer.
+You can display plots in a Jupyter Notebook using only the AGGRenderer.
-To do so, create the plots as shown in the above examples and instead of using the `drawGraphAndOutput` function from LineGraph, use the `drawGraph` function, then get a base64 encoded image from the AGGRenderer and pass it to the display function as showm below:
+To do so, create the plots as shown in the above examples and instead of using the `drawGraphAndOutput` function from LineGraph, use the `drawGraph` function, then get a base64 encoded image from the AGGRenderer and pass it to the display function as shown below:
 ```swift
 lineGraph.drawGraph(renderer: agg_renderer)
 display(base64EncodedPNG: agg_renderer.base64Png())